Alogyn/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. **[What’s New:](12-newest_files)** Create a script that displays the 10 newest files in the current directory, one file per line, sorted from newest to oldest.

+13. **[Being unique is better than being perfect:](13-unique)** Create a script that takes a list of words as input and prints only words that appear exactly once.

+14. **[It must be in that file:](14-findthatword)** Display lines containing the pattern "root" from the file /etc/passwd.

+15. **[Count that word:](15-countthatword)** Display the number of lines that contain the pattern "bin" in the file /etc/passwd.

+16. **[What's next?:](16-whatsnext)** Display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.

+17. **[I hate bins:](17-hidethisword)** Display all the lines in the file /etc/passwd that do not contain the pattern "bin".

+18. **[Letters only please:](18-letteronly)** Display all lines of the file /etc/ssh/sshd_config starting with a letter, including capital letters.

+19. **[A to Z:](19-AZ)** Replace all characters 'A' and 'c' from input to 'Z' and 'e' respectively.

+20. **[Without C, you would live in hiago:](20-hiago)** Create a script that removes all letters 'c' and 'C' from input.

+21. **[esreveR:](21-reverse)** Write a script that reverses its input.

+22. **[DJ Cut Killer:](22-users_and_homes)** Write a script that displays all users and their home directories, sorted by users, based on the /etc/passwd file.

+23. **[Empty casks make the most noise:](100-empty_casks)** Write a command that finds all empty files and directories in the current directory and all sub-directories.
+List only the names of the files and directories (not the entire path).

+24. **[A gif is worth ten thousand words:](101-gifs)** Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+List only regular files (not directories) and sort them by byte values in a case-insensitive manner.

+25. **[Acrostic:](102-acrostic)** Create a script that decodes acrostics that use the first letter of each line.

+26. **[The biggest fan:](103-the_biggest_fan)** Write a script that parses web server logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests, ordered by the number of requests (most active host or IP at the top).

 ## Resources

 ### Read or watch: